-Following the completion of the project, a spreadsheet that presents data including species, numbers, weights, pollution tolerances and the incidence of DELT anomalies will be produced for fishes collected on the Cuyahoga River.
-A spreadsheet that presents the types and numbers of macroinvertebrates collected at each site will also be produced.
-Reports summarizing, interpreting, graphically presenting, and discussing the QHEI, IBI, MIwb, and ICI scores and any excursions from water quality standards will be prepared.
+Within one year of completion of the project, fish data (species, numbers, weights, pollution tolerances, the incidence of DELT anomalies, IBI and MIwb scores), macroinvertebrate data (types and numbers of macroinvertebrates collected and ICI scores), habitat data (QHEI raw data and scores) and water chemistry results will be submitted to the Ohio EPA.
+Additionally, reports summarizing, interpreting, graphically presenting and discussing the IBI, MIwb, ICI and QHEI scores and any excursions from water quality standards will be prepared for internal use.